 Where to Eat in Monument Valley

 In Monument Valley, dining options are limited.
-The primary dining venues within the vicinity are The View Restaurant and Stagecoach Restaurant, both situated within the Valley’s lodging establishments.
+The primary dining venues are The View Restaurant and Stagecoach Restaurant, both situated within the Valley’s lodging establishments.
 The View Restaurant is known for its incredible panoramic views overlooking the valley and offers a mix of Navajo-inspired dishes and classic American cuisine such as burgers and sandwiches.

 Where to Stay in Monument Valley

 In Monument Valley, there are few lodging options but the two most popular offer guests a chance to immerse themselves in the area’s natural beauty.
 Both establishments fill up quickly, so it’s advisable to make reservations well in advance.
-For those unable to secure lodging within the valley, nearby towns like Kayenta and Page offer additional accommodation options, allowing visitors to enjoy Monument Valley as a day trip from these areas.
+For those unable to secure lodging within the valley, towns like Kayenta and Page offer additional accommodation options, allowing visitors to enjoy Monument Valley as a day trip from these areas.

 Tips & Other Things to Know